Taste craft beer like a seasoned sommelier

 Stouts and strong beers (like our Malt Capone ): 12-14°C

-Try it for yourself: Take a Double Oat out of the fridge and take a sip.
-Then let it warm for 15 minutes before taking another sip.
-The evolution is spectacular—as if someone suddenly turned on the lights in a dark room.
-Aromas open up, flavors intensify, and complexity reveals itself.
+Try it for yourself: take a Double Oat out of the fridge and take a sip.
+Then let it warm up for 15 minutes before taking another.
+The transformation is spectacular—as if someone had suddenly turned on the lights in a dark room.
+The aromas unfold, the flavors intensify, and the complexity is revealed.

-A handy tip?
-Take your beers out of the refrigerator 10 to 30 minutes before tasting, depending on their style and room temperature.
-Or better yet, invest in an infrared thermometer to become the ultimate tasting geek.
+A practical tip?
+Take your beers out of the refrigerator 10 to 30 minutes before tasting, depending on their style and the ambient temperature.
+Or better yet, invest in an infrared thermometer to become the ultimate beer tasting geek.

-Glassware: more than just a question of aesthetics
+Glassware: much more than a matter of aesthetics

-A glass isn't just a container—it's a sensory amplification tool.
+A glass is not just a container – it is an instrument of sensory amplification.
 Its shape directly influences the release of aromas, the oxygenation of the liquid, and even the perception of carbonation.

 For optimal tasting: